Table of Contents

 Notes

 Make a freezer meal.
 Freeze the uncooked quiche until ready to bake and serve.
 Slide the quiche into a freezer-safe bag that is airtight.
-Freeze for up to one month in advance.
+Freeze up to one month in advance.
 To bake, remove it from the freezer and let it thaw a bit.
 Bake, adding a few extra minutes to the time.

 Make ahead of time.
 Fully bake the quiche, let it cool, then store it covered in the fridge for 1-2 days before reheating it in the oven at 325°F for about 15 minutes or until warm.

-STORE.
+Store.
 Leave any leftover broccoli cheese quiche in the baking pan, cover it with foil, and keep it in the fridge for up to 3 days.
 Reheat individual portions in the microwave.

 Nutrition